 x1.32xlarge AWS instances… almost $350/hr for On Demand instances just for the Agents… plus these are not exactly doing real work… we won’t have much to show other than a headline number.

-Well as part of my load testing for the JNLP4 protocol I wrote a test client that can set up at least 4,000 JNLP connections from the same JVM maybe we could use a modified version of that to multi-tennant the JNLP build agents on the same JVM… The workload on the master is a function of how many remoting channels there are and how much data is being sent over those channels…
+Well as part of my load testing for the JNLP4 protocol I wrote a test client that can set up at least 4,000 JNLP connections from the same JVM maybe we could use a modified version of that to multi-tennant the JNLP build agents on the same JVM… The workload on the controller is a function of how many remoting channels there are and how much data is being sent over those channels…

 It turns out that with a special multi-tennant remoting.jar I can run nearly 10,000 build agents using